18 Cheap Halloween Costumes for Adults Basically Anyone Can DIY

 Sara with No ‘H’

-For this sweet gumball machine costume, glue pom poms to the top half of a red dress and a black headband.
+For this sweet gumball machine costume, glue pom-poms to the top half of a red dress and a black headband.
 Use a rectangle of gray felt to draw the gum dispenser.
 Don’t forget to chew your own bubble gum!
+Don’t want to DIY a costume?
+Check out the most popular Halloween costumes on Amazon.

 Halloween may be the only holiday on which you can celebrate multiple holidays.
 The English teachers of West Morris Mendham High School in New Jersey dressed up in different holiday gear to make this festive group costume.
-The history of these Halloween traditions will give you the chills.
+Here are some more clever group Halloween costumes.

 Flaunt your feathers as a fabulous flamingo.
 Pin pink boas together and wrap them around a leotard or tank top.
 Add pink tights or leggings and a beak (this one is a toucan beak painted black) and strut your stuff!
 Find out the most popular Halloween costume the year you were born.